qt/qtbase/util/glgen/README.txt

 initializeOpenGLFunctions() method and the result can once again be checked.

-This approach allows maximum flexibility but ensure's safety in that once the user posesses a functions object that has been successfully initialized they can rely upon its member functions being successfully resolved.
+This approach allows maximum flexibility but ensure's safety in that once the user possesses a functions object that has been successfully initialized they can rely upon its member functions being successfully resolved.